Jeremy Springer: UTEP

 While still playing at UTEP in 2011, Springer served as an assistant in football operations for the team.
 He served in this position through 2012, and from 2013 to 2014 was a graduate assistant working with special teams and the defensive line.

 Texas A&M

 In 2015, he joined the Texas A&M Aggies as a special teams quality control coach, working with Jeff Banks, who had been on the UTEP staff while Springer was still a player.

 Arizona

 In 2018, Springer joined the Arizona Wildcats as special teams coordinator.

 Marshall

 In 2021, he was hired to be the special teams coordinator for the Marshall Thundering Herd in 2021.

 Los Angeles Rams

 Although initially reported to have joined the Ole Miss Rebels as special teams coordinator in 2022, Springer ultimately entered the professional ranks by becoming assistant special teams coach for the Los Angeles Rams of the National Football League (NFL).

 New England Patriots

 Following two years with the Rams, Springer was named the special teams coordinator of the New England Patriots in 2024 under head coach Jerod Mayo, and was retained upon the hiring of Mike Vrabel the next season.

+During his rookie coaching season with the Patriots, Springer won praise from Patriots fans and NFL media for the strong special teams performance that marked a sharp difference from the offensive and defensive struggles led by Alex Van Pelt and DeMarcus Covington during the season, respectively.